PoomSmart/CamElapsedPlus/README.md

 CamElapsed+
 =============================

-More resolution for an elapsed time when recording a video.
+Add sub-seconds to an elapsed time when recording a video in iOS Camera app.

 MIT License.